7Bpencil/GaussianKernelCalculator/README.md

 ### Bilinear version?
 We can reduce size of a kernel by calculating two samples for the cost of one using bilinear filtering.

-Basically we can get the same result with smaller kernel or better result with kernel of the same size.
+Basically we can get the same result with smaller kernel (GetKernelBilinear)
+or better result with kernel of the same size (GetKernelBilinearSameSize).

-It works only for kernels with sizes of 5, 9, 13 ... or generally: N * 4 + 1 for N > 0.
+GetKernelBilinear can construct billinear version from kernels with sizes of 5, 9, 13 ...
-New bilinear kernel size = (kernelSize + 1) / 2
+or generally 4N + 1 for N > 0, so bilinear kernel version size = (kernelSize + 1) / 2.

+GetKernelBilinearSameSize constructs billinear version from bigger kernel of size = kernelSize * 2 - 1,
+which means it can take any odd kernelSize, because odd = 2N + 1 and (2N + 1) * 2 - 1 = 4N + 1

 ### Example:
 ```